SMFAIZAAN/SMFAIZAAN/README.md

 - 🌱 I’m currently learning **Power Bi**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/smfaizaan/home](https://sites.google.com/view/smfaizaan/home)
+- 👨‍💻 All of my projects are available at [https://sites.google.com/view/smfaizaan/home](https://smfaizaan.github.io/)

 - 💬 Ask me about **Python, MySQL, Excel, and Power BI**

-- 📫 How to reach me **shaikhmdfaizaan@gmail.com Or '+971 502832090'**
+- 📫 How to reach me **shaikhmdfaizaan@gmail.com Or '+91 7070786845'**

-- 📄 Know about my experiences [https://drive.google.com/file/d/19pKGVsr7QB47w2KIb3FdHU-6s9-akGwN/view?usp=sharing](https://drive.google.com/file/d/19pKGVsr7QB47w2KIb3FdHU-6s9-akGwN/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">